“The pen is mightier than the sword.” It’s true. Every day I watch as journalists’ pens cut down Black lives.

 The answer is that our system of mass criminalization robs Black folks of their humanity long before they enter a prison cell.

 Before we’re even able to talk, America’s system of media, education and culture teaches us that Black people are allegedly predisposed to criminal activity.
-That’s why it’s not hard to shoot them on sight or to let extrajudicial killings of Blacks go unpunished.
+That’s why it’s not hard to shoot them on sight or to let extrajudicial killings of Black people go unpunished.

 This miseducation is why most people in the United States have no issue with the fact that there are currently more African American men in prison than there were enslaved in 1850.